One of the most difficult – and most important – choices for anyone thinking about studying Spanish abroad is where to select as your base.

 In theory, studying in Cartagena sounds like the ideal choice.
 The old town is incredibly picturesque, the climate is very warm and the city is situated right on the Caribbean coast.
 What could be better than combining a bit of Spanish study in the morning, with some Caribbean beach time in the afternoon?

 Indeed, if your aim is just to have a bit of a vacation whilst learning some Spanish along the way, Cartagena would be an excellent location.
 For the more serious language student, on the other hand, there are a couple of serious drawbacks with this apparently perfect option.

 Ask other students what their favourite place to study Spanish in Colombia is!
-Join the community of Colombian Spanish lovers @ facebook.com/groups/learnspanishcolombia/
+Join our Facebook community of Colombian Spanish lovers